TimeLighting: Guided Exploration of 2D Temporal Network Projections: Related Work

+Farrugia and Quigley~\cite{10FarrugiaIVJ} measure the performance of animation and timeline dynamic network visualization on node-link diagrams.
+They find that timeline representations were faster than animation and preferred by users.
+Archambault et al.~\cite{archambault2011} found that timeline approaches were faster with no difference in error rate for most tasks, but some evidence for animation in helping with appearance tasks.
+Archambault and Purchase~\cite{archambault16} looked at the mental map's impact in low-stability settings (i.e., significant changes between subsequent timeslices) for node-link dynamic graph drawings by comparing animation and timeline.
+However, small multiples were consistently faster than animation with no significant difference in error rate for most tasks in this series of experiments.

+For matrix representations, Bach et al. explore visualizing dynamic networks by stacking chronologically ordered adjacency matrices, effectively using the third dimension as a time axis~\cite{bach2014}.
+Windhager et al.~\cite{windhager2020} explore the use of space-time cubes to provide an overview of multifaceted data over time.

+Many approaches for online dynamic graph drawing have been proposed where a single timeslice is modified online with no knowledge of future changes~\cite{frishman2008,cohen1992,Ellson2004,gray2023}.
+However, we consider offline dynamic graph drawing whereby the algorithm has full access to the information across the entire time period of interest during drawing.

-\textbf{Visualization of Dynamic Networks}.
-Visualizing temporal networks differs significantly from how typically we draw and visualize dynamic graphs in the graph drawing and visualization community where the time axis is a discrete series of timeslices.
-Each individual time point is called a timeslice, a snapshot that represents the state of the graph over a time interval.
-This simple yet powerful simplification is used as the basis of visualization~\cite{beck2017,graphdiaries}, for layout algorithm design~\cite{erten2003graphael,brandes2011quantitative}, and in user studies~\cite{archambault16,archambault2012,10FarrugiaIVJ,FilipovTVCG2023TVCG}.
-The problem with time slicing is that many networks of scientific interest do not have natural timeslices.
-Therefore, choosing the right time sampling and duration for each can be a complex task, which eventually results in some loss of temporal information.
-In this regard, visualization techniques have been presented to suggest interesting timeslice selection.
-Wang et al.~\cite{NonuniformTimeslicing} present a technique for non-uniform time slicing (that is, selecting slices of different duration) based on histogram equalization to produce timeslices with the same number of events and, in turn, similar visual complexity.
-Lee et al.~\cite{Lee19Plaid} experimented with a visualization tool, called ``Dynamic Network Plaid'' for interactive time slicing on large displays.
-Users can select interesting time intervals based on the event distribution over time and visualize the corresponding status of the network in those intervals.
-Recently, A number of algorithms have been proposed to draw temporal networks directly in the space-time cube~\cite{simonetto2018event,arleo2022event}.
-These approaches do not divide the data into a series of timeslices to draw the graph but directly embed the network in the space-time cube.
-However, the only way to visualize such $2D + t$ drawings on a 2D plane was to select timeslices or present an animation of the data over time.
+All the above techniques use the timeslice as a basis for visualizing the dynamic network.
+Visualizing temporal networks differs significantly from how typically we draw and visualize dynamic graphs in the graph drawing and visualization community as no such sequence of timeslices necessarily exists.
+The problem with timeslicing is that many networks of scientific interest do not have natural timeslices, rather edges and nodes come in with their own specific time coordinates.
+Therefore, choosing a regular sampling and duration often results in the loss of temporal information.
+In response, visualization techniques have been proposed for interesting timeslice selection.
+Wang et al.~\cite{NonuniformTimeslicing} present a technique for non-uniform time slicing (that is, selecting slices of different duration) based on histogram equalization to produce timeslices with the same number of events.
+Lee et al.~\cite{Lee19Plaid,lee2020} experimented with methods for interactive time slicing on large touch displays.